FrankiePower/UniswapV3Pool-Contract-Audit/README.md

     Optimized Overflow and Underflow Checks: The library uses specific checks to detect overflow and underflow conditions efficiently.
     Assembly-Level Optimization: Some operations, like multiplication, might be implemented using assembly to further reduce gas costs.
     Minimal Gas Cost: The functions are designed to minimize the number of gas-consuming operations, such as comparisons and divisions.

-By using this library, developers can write more efficient smart contracts, especially in scenarios where gas costs are a significant concern, such as complex calculations or large-scale operations.

 #### SafeCast.sol